symblai/snowflake-symbl-integration-python/README.md

 - Python 3.8 or higher: Ensure Python is installed on your local machine.

 # Setup and Installation

+The project has three main artifacts:

+- [setup_snowflake_env.py](./setup_snowflake_env.py): sets up the Snowflake database and tables required for the project.
+- [main.py](./main.py): processes the audio files, extracts insights using Symbl's APIs, and stores them in the Snowflake database.
+- [streamlit](./streamlit): directory contains the dashboard for insights stored in the Snowflake.

 Clone the repository and navigate to the project directory.